 BAY AREA UASI TRAINING & EXERCISE PROGRAM

-SF CARD, in its role as community preparedness liaison, will work with Voluntary/Community Organizations Active in Disaster (V/COADS), health care coalitions, Community/Neighborhood Emergency Response Teams (C/NERT) networks, and other community partners to share training and exercise needs as well as information about TEP activities and provide a platform for ongoing stakeholder feedback.
-Moreover, as Community Preparedness Liaison, SF CARD’s vision is to provide frequent opportunities for community preparedness partners to participate in a wide range of training and exercise events and to train with first responders.
+SF CARD works with Voluntary Organizations Active in Disaster (VOAD) and Community Organizations Active in Disaster (COAD) organizations, Community(or Neighborhood) Emergency Response Teams (CERT) networks, and other community partners to share information about TEP activities and provide a platform for ongoing stakeholder feedback.
+SF CARD’s vision is to provide frequent opportunities for community preparedness partners to participate in a wide range of training and exercise events and to train with first responders.

-If you would like some additional information about this program, please contact Heather Lee, SF CARD Program Manager, firstname.lastname@example.org
+If you would like additional information about this program, please contact Heather Lee, SF CARD Program Manager, firstname.lastname@example.org

 The mission of Bay Area UASI is to improve regional capacity to prevent, protect against, respond to, and recover from terrorist incidents and catastrophic events.
 The Bay Area UASI works in close collaboration with diverse stakeholders at the local, state, and federal levels.
 The BAUASI region includes the Counties of Alameda, Contra Costa, Marin, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma, plus the three cities of Oakland, San Francisco and San Jose.